xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 4. The semantics of a specification define a set of values of identifiers instantiated with valid values and expressions calculated with the instantiated identifiers.
 5. The final output is generated by populating templates with the calculated expressions.

-Overall, Kiwilang will provide a powerful tool for domain experts to easily specify and maintain their data processing logic, enabling the creation of valuable insights from collected data in various areas such as CYBER ASSET ATTACK SURFACE MANAGEMENT (CAASM), Zero Trust analytics, and threat hunting.
+Overall, KiwiSpec will provide a powerful tool for domain experts to easily specify and maintain their data processing logic, enabling the creation of valuable insights from collected data in various areas such as CYBER ASSET ATTACK SURFACE MANAGEMENT (CAASM), Zero Trust analytics, and threat hunting.